Clean From the Top - Down

 You could use the one at their home or office, but I find that the homeowner's vacuum usually lacks power or is unreliable.
 I like to bring in my own vacuum into a business and keep it there, just make sure that they understand that your vacuum is not to be used for anything like construction clean up.

 If you are cleaning your own home, keep one vacuum upstairs and another one downstairs.
 This will save you the trouble up carrying one upstairs.
 I like to use a heavy duty extension cord so I can plug the vacuum in once on each floor and keep working.
 You can use a hand held vac for the stairs for weekly cleaning, and use a full size one on them occasionally.

 I like the vacuums with an easy hose attachment.
 The Sebo is pricey and a bit top heavy, but the hose attachment is very handy.
-I bought mine several years ago, the one I saw online recently is over $700.00.
+I bought mine several years ago, the one I saw online recently is almost $900.00.
 You don't necessarily need an expensive vacuum to start with, but you do get what you pay for.

 See our vacuum page